kingst/ecs150-projects/project4-wip/README.md

 the PUT call overwrites the contents with the new data sent via the body.

-In the system directories are created implicitly.
+In the system, directories are created implicitly.
 If a client PUTs a file located at `/ds3/a/b/c.txt` and directories `a` and `b` do not already exist, you will create them as a part of handling the request.
 If one of the directories on the path exists as a file